Suor/battle-brothers-stdlib/README.md

 ## Dev Utils

 These are targeted to be used as helpers during debugging your game or mods via [Dev Console][dev-console].

+**As such they are not covered by backward compatibility guarantees.** If you want to use something of this please contact me and I will consider moving it to an appropriate stable section.

 #### `getNearestLocation()`